Baby, it’s cold out there!

 TIP: If there’s a porch light near your hummer feeder, turn it on temporarily as the light wanes in the afternoon—it could give the birds a little extra time to feed before they retire for the night.
 But then turn it off to cut down on light pollution.

 TIP: After the weather warms, take away the feeder and supply nutritious flowering native plants instead.
 In the Pacific Northwest, consider cascara trees, red-flowering currant, Oregon grape, and huckleberry shrubs, native honeysuckle vines, and perennials like western columbine, penstemon, and goldenrod.
+And remember that Anna’s hummingbirds eat a lot of insects and must feed them to their young.

 To leave a comment, please click on blog’s title